RheaChowers/CNNs-First-Layer/README.md

 ![fig](figures/formula_fit.png)
 <p align="center" style="text-align: center;">Examples of fitting the formula to different networks trained on different datasets (correlation in parenthesis).
 Overall, the formula captures the trend learned in the first layer of the networks.</p>

+# Code
+This repository contains two notebooks - one for fitting the theoretical profile to energy profiles of trained CNNs, and the other for comparing true and random label trained models.
+The utils file contains code for calculating the energy profile.

 # Citation
 ```